tetsu2001/optimized_CNN_in_C/README.md

-# Optimizing 2D Convolutions
+# Optimizing 2D Convolutions🔔😎
-_for legal reasons, I am not allowed to publicly publish the code written, but I am more than happy to share it directly with you!
-Please email me at satetsu01@gmail.com_
+😬_for legal reasons, I am not allowed to publicly publish the code written, but I am more than happy to share it directly with you!
+Please email me at satetsu01@gmail.com!
+You can expect a response no later than 2 week days_

-## **Project Objective**:
+## **Project Objective**🤖:
 Through a hypothesis testing framework, I conducted an experiment to show how optimizing deep learning algorithms by not only utiliing low-level parallelism packages, but also by rewriting core computations to best utilize machine architecture, results in monumental performance improvements, quantified by comparing the naive implementation of 2D CNNs and the optimized version.

 ### **Overview**